kimzuni/longvinter-docker-server/docs/en/README.md

 Set BACKUP_ENABLED enable or disable automatic backups (Default is enabled)

 BACKUP_CRON_EXPRESSION is a cron expression, in a Cron-Expression you define an interval for when to run jobs.
-This is affected by the environment variable TZ value.

 > [!TIP]
 > This image uses Supercronic for crons